api3dao/oev-docs/docs/oev-searchers/in-depth/oev-network/index.md

 ) external;
 ```

-### Collateral and Protocol Fee
+### Collateral and protocol fee

 For a searcher to win an auction, they are required to have enough ETH deposited
 in the OevAuctionHouse contract.
-Similarly, the value the searcher can win is
-limited by the amount they have deposited.
 Refer to
 [bid eligibility](/oev-searchers/in-depth/oev-auctioneer#bid-eligibility)
 section for details.